sirupsen/Flimpl/README.markdown

 Like everything else, Flimpl has goals.
 Big goals!
 Here's what Flimpl's goals are:

 * Being Simple
-* Have well documented easy to understand source, so it's easy for anyone to learn the source and participate
+* Have well documented easy to understand source, so it's easy for anyone to become familiar with the source and eventually participate in development, or customize it for your own need
 * Require you to code PHP, and not Flimplish
 * Fast!
 * Secure framework, even for new people, who doesn't know much about security!
 * Have excellent documentaion!
-* Being able to help you in any situation
+* Being suit any project
-* Help people reach their goals
+* Help people reach their goals easier
-* Framework with ideas, yours as well
+* Framework with new ideas, yours as well
-* A friendly community, which are always ready to help
 * Powerful, but simple - with a low learning curve

 We are far, far, far away from these goals.
 And we need your help in order to reach them, all of them!